-Estimates from this publication are available as original series only, and are not seasonally or trend adjusted.
+Estimates from this publication are available as original series only, and are not seasonally nor trend adjusted.

-Further information about terminology and other technical aspects associated with these statistics can be found in the publication Energy Use, Electricity Generation and Environmental Management, Australia, 2011-12 (cat. no. 4660.0), which contains detailed Explanatory Notes, a Technical Note and a Glossary.
+Further information about terminology and other technical aspects associated with these statistics can be found in the publication Energy Use, Electricity Generation and Environmental Management, Australia, 2014–15 (cat. no. 4660.0), which contains detailed Explanatory Notes, A technical note on Data quality a technical note on Estimation methodology and a Glossary.

-Data from the Energy Use, Electricity Generation and Environmental Management Survey for 2011-12 (cat no. 4660.0) are available in a variety of formats.
-The formats available free of charge on the ABS website are:
+Data from the Energy Use, Electricity Generation and Environmental Management Survey for 2014–15 (cat no. 4660.0) are available free of charge on the ABS website.

 These documents will be presented in a new window.